-All applications and supporting materials must be received by the end of January.
-If supporting documents (i.e. academic reference forms, official transcripts, etc.) are not received by the deadline, the application will be incomplete and, therefore, deemed ineligible for consideration.
+All applications and supporting materials must be received by Friday, January 31, 2020, at 11:59 PM EST. If supporting documents (i.e. academic reference forms, official transcripts, etc.) are not received by the deadline, the application will be incomplete and, therefore, deemed ineligible for consideration.

 NOAA's Office of Education will not review scholarship applications or supporting materials received after the deadline date.
 Due to the number of applications received annually, NOAA strictly adheres to the application deadline date.
 Therefore, NOAA strongly encourages scholarship applicants to check the status of their on-application to confirm that the submitted application and all supporting materials have been received prior to the deadline date.
 This may be accomplished by checking the status box in the application system.
 NOAA's OEd strongly advises applicants to ensure that their two academic references have submitted recommendations to meet the application deadline.

 NOAA's Office of Education EPP/MSI scholarship team conducts an initial administrative review of scholarship applications to determine compliance with requirements and completeness of applications.
 Only complete applications that meet all eligibility requirements, described under the Eligibility Requirements, will be considered for a merit review.
 Applications identified as incomplete or that do not meet the eligibility requirements will be deemed ineligible.